not-sekiun/PyIris/README.md

 detect the scout.

 # Features
-- None as of now, planning to migrate them to here
+- None as of now, planning to migrate them soon

 # Getting Started
 ## Prerequisites